HarmenSchouten/ImportPagesPrestashop/README.md

 - Choose to import the EAN-numbers of the products and/or the reference code of the products too

 <h4>Translations</h4>
 I've added the options to translate this module.
-In the .zip file there is a Dutch translation included.
+In the .zip file is a Dutch translation included.
 If you want to translate this module in other languages, feel free to PM me on the forum.

 <h5>Support Forum</h5>